 It’s a welcome respite, as rainy days are rare, but watch out for flooding.
 Locals deal with their share of it every few years or so as the flood control system needs some work.
 Cars and people getting stuck or swept away are a real thing in the Las Vegas Valley.

 The People: Las Vegas Locals

 The US Census Bureau also confirms that Las Vegas is about 58.5% White, 33.2% Hispanic, 12% Black, and 6.7% Asian.
 There is a large population of Hawaiian and Pacific Islanders.
 That’s why Las Vegas is often referred to as the “Ninth Island.”
 Flights to and from Hawaii are among the best priced in the US.
 You might consider inexpensive flights another perk of moving to Las Vegas.

 If you’ve visited Vegas in the past, you’re probably familiar with the tourist corridor.
 It’s the area along Las Vegas Boulevard that gets most of the publicity because of mega-resorts like the MGM Grand, Bellagio, and The Venetian.
 But it’s just a small part of what Las Vegas life is all about.

 Locals don’t spend a lot of time here because everything you need and want can be found right in your neighborhood and at lower prices.
 However, if you love world-class food and top-notch entertainment, you may still visit the Strip, especially when out-of-town guests come to visit.

 The Best Places to Live in Las Vegas

-Being single in Las Vegas means you’ll be dancing at Stoney’s Rockin Country Bar at Town Square or meeting friends for drinks at Public School in Downtown Summerlin.
+Being single in Las Vegas means you may be dancing at Stoney’s Rockin Country Bar at Town Square or meeting friends for drinks at Public School in Downtown Summerlin, or even engaging with entrepreneurs in downtown historic neighborhoods.
 Where you rest your head is just as important.